lkodinsson/IngenuityTTRPG/Old/Etc/Equipment.md

 **Parry** When you use this item to perform a parry action, add the given value to your Deflection.

 **Ranged** Attacks made work normally up to the first given range.
 Attacks beyond that range get -1 to hit for each additional multiple of that range between you and the target.
 Attacks can only be made up to a maximum of the second given range.
-If only one range paramter is given, then that is also the maximum range.
-If used within a 1m range of friendly characters, you have a chance to hit them instead if you fail to hit your target (roll an attack with disadvantage to hit a random adjacent ally).
+If only one range parameter is given, then that is also the maximum range.
+If your target is within 1m of other characters, you have a chance to hit them instead if you fail to hit your target (apply your attack to hit roll to a random adjacent target instead).

 **Reach** Functions like the ranged feature, but attacks are still considered melee.
+Failing to hit your target does not result in possibly hitting an adjacent target like ranged weapons, unless the weapon is also large.

 **Reload** Attacks can only be made by first taking the time to reload the weapon (as specified).
 Reloading the weapon in this way requires the use of both hands.

-**Swift** Additional attacks made with this weapon have their multiple attack penalty reduced by 1 (from -4 to -3).
+**Swift** Additional attacks made with this weapon have their multiple attack penalty reduced by 1 (from -5 to -4).

 **Thrown** Attacks can be made as if they were ranged, but the weapon must then be retrieved after use.

-**Trip** Attacks with this weapon can be made as a standard action that costs 1 stamina.
+**Trip** This weapon provides a bonus when using it to perform the [trip](/Features/Maneuvers#trip) maneuver.<!--Attacks with this weapon can be made as a standard action that costs 1 stamina.
 That attack deals blunt damage, is made with -2 to hit, and deals half damage.
-If successful, the target can use agility to resist being tripped or drop prone.
+If successful, the target can use agility to resist being tripped or drop prone.-->

 **Two-Handed (melee)** Attacks may be made two-handed with an advantage to damage.
 Attacks made single-handed get -1 to hit, and a disadvantage to damage.

 **Two-Handed (ranged)** Attacks must be made with two hands.
 If the weapon is not mechanical it will also get an advantage to damage.

-**Unfit** Attacks made at the given range or closer get -2 to hit.
+**Unfit** Attacks made at the given range or closer get disadvantage to hit.

 **Versatile (melee)** Attacks may be made two-handed with an advantage to damage and -1 to hit.
 Attacks made single-handed are made normally.